NgKayChung/my-projects/ATM-System Program/README.md

 # ATM-System Program
-This program is written in Java programming language.
-Integrated Development Environment(IDE) used is NetBeans.
+This program is written in Java programming language.\n Integrated Development Environment(IDE) used is NetBeans.